benstill/codepact-tutorials/markdown-template-tutorial.md

 - default text; and
 - guidance to variables,

 like this - note that this information goes at the end of the document in a topic called "Variables".
+Don't worry - this won't appear in your final agreement as a topic called "variables". :interrobang: But it is important that you use the name "Variables" otherwise it won't get picked up.

 ```markdown
 ## Variables